Nikolai Fefilov: 1986 murder and the serial killer version

-On 26 May 1986, near the stadium near the Staro-Moskovsky tract, Fefilov raped and strangled a student of the Ural State Medical University, Olga Timofeeva.
+On 26 May 1986, near the stadium on the Staro-Moskovsky tract, Fefilov raped and strangled a student of the Ural State Medical University, Olga Timofeeva.
 As in the previous two cases, the killer desecrated the corpse, inserting a stick into the genitals and also cutting off her breasts.
 He then covered the body with some branches, taking a wristwatch, a gold ring with a stone and sports trousers from the victim.
 Timofeeva's body was found two days later.

 At this time, the senior security officer of the Sverdlovsk Police Department Yuri Kokovikhin turned his attention to the similarity of the ongoing killings in the area of the "Kontrolnaya" bus stop in the Verkh-Isetsky district.
 In the Verkh-Isetsky District Department of Internal Affairs, criminal cases from recent years were checked.
 While examining them, Kokovikhin concluded that the killings were committed by one person, of which he wrote a report on and sent to the leadership of the Department of Internal Affairs.
 He proposed the creation of a single operational-investigative group to search for the criminal, but his version did not find support among colleagues.

 After the murder of Olga Timofeeva, considerable forces were thrown in to search for the criminal.
 All seven Sverdlovsk ROVDs allocated a certain number of employees daily in operational investigations.
 Police officers patrolled and ambushed around the Kontrolnaya bus stop.
 Old criminal cases were reviewed and psychoneurological dispensaries were checked.

 But the actions of the police and prosecutors did not have a clear plan.
 Kokovikhin's version was still rejected.
 A theory was proposed that Kokovikhin himself committed the murders in an effort to prove that he was right.
 His independent actions caused great dissatisfaction with the leadership and he was removed from the investigation, and subsequently dismissed from the police force.

 The Sverdlovsk Regional Party Committee demanded the immediate arrest of the killer.
 The father of the aforementioned Yashkin brothers, who was arrested for forging documents, was forced to write a confession, but then refuted his testimony.
 His guilt could not be proven.